Redundancy in Distributed Proofs: Growth-Dependent Scaling of Uniform Proof-Labeling Schemes

-It follows that, for $c$ large enough, the probability that no nodes store more than $\widetilde{O}(k/b(t))$ pairs $(i,s_i)$, and every pair $(i,s_i)$ is stored in at least one node of each ball of radius~$t$, is positive.
-Therefore, there is a way for a prover to distribute the pairs $(i,s_i)$, $i=1,\dots,k$, to the nodes such that (1)~no nodes store more than $\widetilde{O}(k/b(t))$ bits, and (2)~every pair $(i,s_i)$ appears at least once in every $t$-neighborhood of each node.
-At each node~$v$, the verification procedure first collects all pairs $(i,s_i)$ in the $t$-neighborhood of~$v$, in order to recover $s$, and then runs the verifier of the original (distance-1) proof-labeling scheme.
-Finally, we emphasize that we only use probabilistic arguments as a way to prove the existence of certificate assignment, but the resulting proof-labeling scheme is deterministic and its correctness is not probabilistic. \end{proof} \fi
+Therefore, there is a way for a prover to distribute the pairs $(i,s_i)$, $i=1,\dots,k$ to the nodes, such that (1)~each node stores $O(k\log n\log k/b(t))$ bits, and (2)~every pair $(i,s_i)$ appears at least once in every $t$-neighborhood of each node.

+In the verification procedure, each node~$v$ first collects all pairs $(i,s_i)$ in its $t$-neighborhood, then recovers~$s$, and then runs the verifier of the original (radius-1) proof-labeling scheme.

+Finally, we emphasize that we only use probabilistic arguments as a way to prove the existence of certificate assignment, but the resulting proof-labeling scheme is deterministic and its correctness is not probabilistic. \end{proof}

-Theorem~\ref{theo:universal} finds direct application to the universal proof-labeling scheme~\cite{GoosS16} using $O(n^2+kn)$ bits in $n$-node graphs labeled with $k$-bit labels.
-Indeed, the certificate of each node consists of the $n\times n$ adjacency matrix of the graph, the array of $n$ entries, each one equal to the $k$-bit label at the corresponding node, and the array of $n$ entries listing the identities of the $n$~nodes.
+Theorem~\ref{theo:universal} finds direct application to the \emph{universal} proof-labeling scheme~\cite{KormanKP10,GoosS16}, which uses $O(n^2+kn)$ bits in $n$-node graphs labeled with $k$-bit labels.
+The certificate of each node consists of the $n\times n$ adjacency matrix of the graph, an array of $n$ entries each equals to the $k$-bit label at the corresponding node, and an array of $n$ entries listing the identities of the $n$~nodes.
 It was proved in~\cite{OstrovskyPR17} that the universal proof-labeling scheme can be scaled by a factor~$t$.
 Theorem~\ref{theo:universal} significantly improves that result, by showing that the universal proof-labeling scheme can actually be scaled by a factor~$b(t)$, which can be exponential in~$t$.